groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-04-25-generate-image-preview-of-the-documents/index.md

 url: /2019/04/25/generate-image-preview-of-the-documents/
 author: 'Usman Aziz'
 summary: ''
-tags: ['.NET API', 'document preview', 'document-metadata', 'file preview', 'Image preview', 'Java API', 'render document preview']
+tags: ['.NET API', 'document preview', 'document-metadata', 'file preview', 'Image preview', 'Java API', 'render document preview', 'GroupDocs.Metadata']
-categories: ['GroupDocs.Metadata', 'GroupDocs.Metadata Product Family']
+categories: ['GroupDocs.Metadata Product Family']
 ---

 Image previews are now commonly used to present your file/document to the users.
 It is quite useful when you want the users to quickly have a look at your document without downloading or opening it.
 As an example, MS Windows has this ability to provide the preview of the files in the preview pane of File Explorer without opening the document in the dedicated software program.